giantswarm/docs/sources/installation/gettingstarted.md

 This page should get you started with Giant Swarm.
 It will show you how to install the prerequisites tools and get a prefined image running.

-*TOC:*

-* Prerequisites: Install the CLI
-* Configure a helloworld application
-* Run the helloworld application

 ## Prerequisites: Install the CLI

 We currently don't have an automated sign-up.
 So for the setup of your cluster and the Commandline interface (CLI) we like to ask you to write an email to support@giantswarm.io.
 In this Email please include: